msmbuilder/msmbuilder/docs/hmm.rst

 difference is that the states in the HMM are not associated with discrete non-overlapping regions of phase space defined by clustering -- instead, the states are Gaussian distributions.
-Because the Gaussian distribution has infinite support, there is no unique and unambiguous state mapping to a given conformation.
+Because the Gaussian distribution has infinite support, there is no unique and unambiguous mapping from a given conformation to a single state.
 Each state is a distribution over all conformations.

 HMMs have been widely used in many fields, from speech processing to bioinformatics.
 Many good reviews have been written, such as [#f1]_.